AnshumanMahato/Happy-Birthday-Card/README.md

   showScrollMsg: true, // set to false if you do not want the scrolling message

-  openDate: false, // the page only can be opened at this time, the format is x-x-xxxx (1-5-2022) };
+  openDate: false, // the page only can be opened at this time

+  timeZone: "Asia/Jakarta", // your timezone, if you use openDate extension };
 ```